skip to Main Content

 • If you do not drink alcohol now, guidelines suggest that there are no reasons to start drinking alcohol.

-• On days you choose to drink, intake should be limited to 1 drink or less for women, and 2 drinks or less for men.
+• On days you choose to drink, intake should be limited to one drink or less for women, and two drinks or less for men.

-• If you have a more serious problem with alcohol, there are many ways to seek help, including discussions with your medical providers and other community support services.
+• If you have a more severe problem with alcohol, there are many ways to seek help, including discussions with your medical providers and other community support services.

 Mood/Stress

-• Stress can have many negative effects on the brain and body.
-Chronic stress, which involves the long-term buildup of a hormone called cortisol in the brain, can lead to many detrimental health issues.
+• Stress can have negative effects on the brain and body.
+Chronic stress, which involves the long-term buildup of a hormone called cortisol in the brain, can lead to detrimental health issues.

 • Stress can additionally cause shrinking and death of brain cells, including the part of the brain most important to cognitive function (the prefrontal cortex, the part of the brain that is responsible for memory and learning).